theNBS/ng2-adsk-forge-viewer/README.md

 Getting the component working in your app

+Flow of initialising - ISD? to show what has to be setup before the viewer is ready

 ## FAQ

 Some common use cases - loading 3D, 2D, settings options etc